timothepearce/laravel-time-series-docs/docs/quickstart.md

 :::info

-For the sake of understanding, the upcoming tutorial will focus on the implementation of a trivial Projection.
+For the sake of understanding, the upcoming tutorial will focus on a trivial Projection's implementation.
 More advanced use cases are documented in the [Getting Started](/docs/getting-started/what-is-quasar) section.

 :::